-To illustrate, the figure below plots the relationship between a business owner's net worth, her equity, and her company's value, that is the net present value of the company's future cash flow.
-To the left of point A, equity is so low that the business cannot access any external funding or working capital (including trade credit), so it cannot operate.
-It is credit-rationed and its value is down to zero.
+To illustrate, the figure below plots the relationship between a business owner's equity and her company's value, that is the net present value of the company's future cash flow.
+To the left of point A, equity is so low that the business cannot access any external funding or working capital (including trade credit), so it cannot operate; possibly, it cannot even build trust in its dealings with buyers and suppliers.
+It is credit-rationed, and commercially not viable, so that its value is down to zero.
 To the right of point C, the business is emancipated from any dependency on external finance, and therefore bears no associated loss of value (including bankruptcy risk).
 Increasing the owner's equity will make her (personally) richer but will not increase the value of the business, which will stay at the Modigliani-Miller, frictionless level.
 In between, at a point like B, the value of the business falls short of the M&M value, due to the costs associated with external finance, including bankruptcy risk with all its attendant costs, such as the risk that assets will be subject to a forced sale at a price that does not reflect fundamental value (a fire-sale).21